nestjsplus/test-auth-chapter-sample/README.md

 In this chapter, we'll consider two representative use cases, and implement a complete end-to-end authentication solution for each:
 * Traditional web application with server-side template-driven HTML pages
-* API Server that accepts REST/HTTP requests and returns JSON responses
+* API server that accepts REST/HTTP requests and returns JSON responses

+Note that in this chapter, we build the API Server use case on top of the Web application use case.
+This is not required of course, but is useful for illustrating the core concepts of authentication.
+At the end of the API Server section, we describe how to strip out the unnecessary components for an API server-only implementation.
+Because of this, we recommend reading the entire chapter in the order presented, even if you're only interested in the API server use case.

 #### Server-side web application use case